erine125/minimax-wordle-player/README.md

 ### Overview

 This project implements a Wordle solver agent using Minimax.
+This project was originally completed as a course final for CPSC 063 at Swarthmore College.

 ### Files (& running instructions)